POS 100 American Government (3 Credits)

 This course examines the structure and function of public organizations, with emphasis on theories of administrative hierarchies and evaluation of bureaucracies.
 It deals with organizational structures, functions, behavior, and performance.
 It includes the study and analysis of individual or group behaviors within organizational settings.

-POS 360 International Relations (3 Credits)
+POS 360 International Relations, International Relations (3 Credits)

 Examines relationships among nations relative to conflict and security, alliances, institutions, international organizations, global political economy, and emerging transnational issues such as terrorism and climate change.
 It considers traditional and non-traditional state and non-state actors and threats and opportunities to the global system particularly given the impact of ever-increasing technology and globalization.
+Includes a major project to fulfill the honors designation.

-POS 431 Modern Theory (3 Credits)
+POS 431 Modern Political Theory (3 Credits)

 POS 431H Honors Modern Political Theory (3 Credits)